-Deleting from first: First, the list is checked if it’s empty or if it has just one element.
+Deleting from first: At first, the code checks whether the list has one element or it’s empty.
 If it has only a single element, it is deleted by setting the previous reference of that node to None.
-In the case of the list which has multiple elements, the value of the start node is set to the next node, and then the previous reference of the start node is set to
+In the case of the list which has multiple elements, then the value of the start node is set to the next node, and then the previous reference of the start node is set to

-Deleting from end: Just like for deleting an element from the first, the list is first if it is empty or contains a single element.
-In case of single node, the start node is just set to None.
+Deleting from the end: Just like for deleting an element from the first, the list is first if it is empty or contains a single element.
+In the case of a single node, the start node is just set to None.
 If the list has multiple elements, the list is iterated till the last node is reached.
-Then the next reference of the node previous node is set to None, which basically removes the last node.
+Then the next reference of the node previous node is None, which basically removes the last node.

 Traversing through Doubly Linked List :